Spike in Forex Chart

 To understand this topic first you need to know about Liquidity because liquidity is the main mover of the market.
-Below we write details of liquidity activities and how it influences the forex chart to make a spike.
+Below we write details of liquidity activities and how they influence the forex chart to make a spike.

 What is Liquidity?

-For Example Major banks, hedge funds, Investment Firms, and other largest financial institutions maintained forex liquidity in the marketplace.
-The liquidity providers like such as commercial banks connect brokerages with those institutions.
+For Example, Major banks, hedge funds, Investment Firms, and other largest financial institutions maintained forex liquidity in the marketplace.
+Liquidity providers such as commercial banks connect brokerages with those institutions.
 This way they fill the order books with an unlimited amount of bids and ask-offers.

 One of the main risks linked to investment is liquidity risk.
 It is an inherent risk in investing.
 It refers to the fact of not being able to sell its assets m at a price far below their intrinsic value.
 This fall in prices in order to conclude a sale on an illiquid market is called an illiquidity discount.

 To create a spike in the forex chart Liquidity is very much relative.
 Forex Spike Trading is a popular trading style for some traders.
 I am here going to describe the financial, and technical causes behind the creation spikes on the chart.
 To build up Spike Trading Strategy you need to know the real cause of Spike.